-Every day, the following are generated 2.5 quintillion bytes of data worldwide and 90% of all current global data was generated in the previous two years alone.
+The visualisation of data is one of the most pressing needs in today's business world.
+Every day 2.5 quintillion bytes of data worldwide and 90% of all current global data was generated in the previous two years alone.
 The growing number of devices connected to the Internet is rapidly increasing data generation.

 The advanced tools of business intelligence (BI) and data visualisation enable business stakeholders to collect and analyse the large volume of business data, understand trends and complex patterns.
 In recent years, data visualisation is becoming more inventive and proficient in making data analysis useful for non-technical consumers.

 Through the use of infographics and dashboards, data visualisation is embracing new technologies to enrich itself and consumers.
 How is data visualisation likely to influence the way we interact with data in the near future?

 With the unprecedented generation of data, conventional desktop monitors or TV screens are likely to be insufficient to represent 2D and even 3D images.
 With the virtual and augmented reality market estimated to be worth $170 billion by 2022, these technologies are likely to shape the future world of data visualisation and analytics.

 Using virtual reality (or VR), you can analyse and review data in a 360-degree virtual space.
 Business presentations are likely to take place in a VR-simulated environment, with company executives sitting around watching on a projector screen.

 Since the acquisition of the company from data visualisation of smartphones, Mapsense by the technology company Applemobile data visualisation is gaining importance in the industry.
 The rapid shift of internet users from desktop to smartphone is driving this transformation.
 Visualisation charts and dashboards are for the smaller screen size of the smartphone.